Morgan Stanley Cuts Eversource Energy (NYSE:ES) Price Target to $94.00

-Eversource Energy (NYSE:ES – Get Rating) had its price objective cut by Morgan Stanley from $96.00 to $94.00 in a research report report published on Thursday, Benzinga reports.
-They currently have an equal weight rating on the utilities provider’s stock.
+Eversource Energy (NYSE:ES – Get Rating) had its target price decreased by Morgan Stanley from $96.00 to $94.00 in a research report report published on Thursday morning, Benzinga reports.
+Morgan Stanley currently has an equal weight rating on the utilities provider’s stock.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 30th.
-Investors of record on Monday, September 26th will be given a dividend of $0.6375 per share.
-The ex-dividend date is Friday, September 23rd.
+The company also recently declared a quarterly dividend, which will be paid on Friday, September 30th.
+Stockholders of record on Monday, September 26th will be given a dividend of $0.6375 per share.
 This represents a $2.55 annualized dividend and a dividend yield of 2.94%.
-Eversource Energy’s dividend payout ratio is currently 66.58%.
+The ex-dividend date of this dividend is Friday, September 23rd.
+Eversource Energy’s payout ratio is presently 66.58%.

-In related news, VP Gregory B. Butler sold 5,000 shares of the company’s stock in a transaction on Monday, August 29th.
-The stock was sold at an average price of $91.33, for a total transaction of $456,650.00.
-Following the completion of the sale, the vice president now directly owns 71,814 shares in the company, valued at approximately $6,558,772.62.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-0.38% of the stock is owned by corporate insiders.
+In other news, VP Gregory B. Butler sold 5,000 shares of Eversource Energy stock in a transaction that occurred on Monday, August 29th.
+The shares were sold at an average price of $91.33, for a total transaction of $456,650.00.
+Following the sale, the vice president now owns 71,814 shares of the company’s stock, valued at approximately $6,558,772.62.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Corporate insiders own 0.38% of the company’s stock.

 About Eversource Energy